ibm-cloud-docs/vpc/lb-create.md

 {: #lb-api-creating-network-load-balancer}
 {: api}

-The following example illustrates using the API to create an applicatrion load balancer in front of two VPC virtual server instances (`192.168.100.5` and `192.168.100.6`) running a web application that listens on port 80.
+The following example illustrates using the API to create an application load balancer in front of two VPC virtual server instances (`192.168.100.5` and `192.168.100.6`) running a web application that listens on port `80`.
 The load balancer has a front-end listener, which allows secure access to the web application by using HTTPS.

 The example skips the [prerequisite steps](/docs/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis) for using the API to provision a VPC, subnets, and instances.
 {: note}

-To create an application load balancer by using the API, perform the following procedure:
+To create an application load balancer by using the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).